top of page

 Myofascial Release Therapy uses gentle sustained pressure and a variety of techniques to help soften and release the psoas, as well as surrounding Structures.
 This way, your pelvis can assume a more symmetrical position.
 John Barnes Approach trained therapists are also guided in how to support the therapeutic healing process in a safe and non-judgemental way.

-Instead of Suffering with Back and Hip Pain in Wilmington, try Myofascial Release!
+Instead of Suffering with Back and Hip Pain, try Myofascial Release!

 So as you suspect that your psoas might be out of alignment — as you’re experiencing uncomfortable back and hip pain in Wilmington, N.C. — schedule your appointment today so that we can begin renewing your body together, from the inside-out.